How many people have been killed in the US-Israeli war on Iran?

 The group says its data comes from field reports, local contacts, medical and emergency sources, civil society networks, open-source materials and official statements.

-At least 1,500 civilians have been killed in the U.S.-Israeli strikes so far, Iran's ambassador to the U.N. said on Wednesday.
+At least 1,900 people have been killed and 20,000 injured in Iran in the U.S.-Israeli strikes so far, the International Federation of Red Cross and Red Crescent Societies (IFRC) said on Friday.

 It was not clear if those figures included at least 104 people who the Iranian military said were killed in a U.S. attack on an Iranian warship off Sri Lanka on March 4.

-At least 88 people have been killed, according to Iraqi authorities.
-Most of those were members of the Iran-affiliated Shi'ite Popular Mobilisation Forces, while an attack on Kurdish Peshmerga fighters in Erbil killed six on March 24.
-The U.S.-allied Peshmerga accused Iran of carrying out the attack on their military headquarters.
+At least 95 people have been killed since the start of the crisis, according to Iraqi health authorities.
+Those include civilians, members of the Iran-affiliated Shi'ite Popular Mobilisation Forces, U.S.-allied Kurdish Peshmerga fighters, and army soldiers.

 One foreign crew member was killed in an attack on tankers near an Iraqi port, according to port security officials.

-Iranian missile attacks have killed 16 people in Israel, according to Israel's ambulance service.
-The Israeli military said three of its soldiers were also killed in southern Lebanon.
+Missiles launched from Iran and Lebanon towards Israel have killed 19 people in Israel, according to Israel's ambulance service.
+The Israeli military said four of its soldiers were also killed in southern Lebanon.

 Separately, Israeli forces misfired and killed an Israeli farmer near the border with Lebanon on March 22.